panwaraman3031/Healthcare_Support_Database/README.md

 45

-**Objective: Health records can be accessed easily by all its users.**
+**Objective 1 : Health records can be accessed easily by all its users.**

 Sub-objective: Search the disease and corresponding Medical StaffID and their contact information using PatientID